valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 ### Pitfalls and misconceptions

 The first point is obvious: the golden rule of a useful benchmark is to only compare apples and apples.
-You can compare different versions of Redis on the same workload or the same version of Redis, but with different options.
-If you plan to compare Redis to something else, then it is important to evaluate the functional and technical differences, and take them in account.
+You can compare different versions of Valkey on the same workload or the same version of Valkey, but with different options.
+If you plan to compare Valkey to something else, then it is important to evaluate the functional and technical differences, and take them in account.

-+ Redis is a server: all commands involve network or IPC round trips.
++ Valkey is a server: all commands involve network or IPC round trips.
 It is meaningless to compare it to embedded data stores, because the cost of most operations is primarily in network/protocol management.
-+ Redis commands return an acknowledgment for all usual commands.
++ Valkey commands return an acknowledgment for all usual commands.
 Some other data stores do not.
-Comparing Redis to stores involving one-way queries is only mildly useful.
+Comparing Valkey to stores involving one-way queries is only mildly useful.
-+ Naively iterating on synchronous Redis commands does not benchmark Redis itself, but rather measure your network (or IPC) latency and the client library intrinsic latency.
-To really test Redis, you need multiple connections (like redis-benchmark) and/or to use pipelining to aggregate several commands and/or multiple threads or processes.
++ Naively iterating on synchronous Valkey commands does not benchmark Valkey itself, but rather measure your network (or IPC) latency and the client library intrinsic latency.
+To really test Valkey, you need multiple connections (like redis-benchmark) and/or to use pipelining to aggregate several commands and/or multiple threads or processes.
-+ Redis is an in-memory data store with some optional persistence options.
++ Valkey is an in-memory data store with some optional persistence options.
 If you plan to compare it to transactional servers (MySQL, PostgreSQL, etc ...), then you should consider activating AOF and decide on a suitable fsync policy.
-+ Redis is, mostly, a single-threaded server from the POV of commands execution (actually modern versions of Redis use threads for different things).
++ Valkey is, mostly, a single-threaded server from the POV of commands execution (actually modern versions of Valkey use threads for different things).
 It is not designed to benefit from multiple CPU cores.
-People are supposed to launch several Redis instances to scale out on several cores if needed.
-It is not really fair to compare one single Redis instance to a multi-threaded data store.
+People are supposed to launch several Valkey instances to scale out on several cores if needed.
+It is not really fair to compare one single Valkey instance to a multi-threaded data store.

-The `redis-benchmark` program is a quick and useful way to get some figures and evaluate the performance of a Redis instance on a given hardware.
-However, by default, it does not represent the maximum throughput a Redis instance can sustain.
+The `redis-benchmark` program is a quick and useful way to get some figures and evaluate the performance of a Valkey instance on a given hardware.
+However, by default, it does not represent the maximum throughput a Valkey instance can sustain.
 Actually, by using pipelining and a fast client (hiredis), it is fairly easy to write a program generating more throughput than redis-benchmark.
 The default behavior of redis-benchmark is to achieve throughput by exploiting